Dada: Paris

+The following month Breton organised the mock Trial of Maurice Barrès, in which the nationalist writer Maurice Barrès was symbolically charged with a "crime against the security of the spirit".
+The event exposed growing disagreements within Paris Dada.
+Tzara rejected the seriousness of the tribunal and refused to accept the authority of a Dadaist form of justice, while Breton increasingly sought to give collective revolt a more directed intellectual and ethical purpose.
+The dispute became one of the episodes contributing to the division between Tzara's circle and the group that would subsequently form around Breton.

 The first introduction of Dada artwork to the Parisian public was at the Salon des Indépendants in 1921.
 Jean Crotti exhibited works associated with Dada including a work entitled, Explicatif bearing the word Tabu.
 In the same year Tzara staged his Dadaist play The Gas Heart to howls of derision from the audience.
 When it was re-staged in 1923 in a more professional production, the play provoked a theatre riot (initiated by André Breton) that heralded the split within the movement that was to produce Surrealism.
+The performance formed part of the Soirée du Cœur à barbe, organised by Tzara at the Théâtre Michel on 6 July 1923.
+During the disruptions, Breton struck the writer Pierre de Massot with his cane; Tzara called the police, and a second evening planned for the following day was cancelled.
+The episode marked the effective public rupture between Tzara's remaining Dada circle and the writers around Breton.
 Tzara's last attempt at a Dadaist drama was his "ironic tragedy" Handkerchief of Clouds in 1924.

+Dada activity in France was not confined entirely to Paris.
+The physician, writer and artist Émile Malespine promoted avant-garde and Dada activity in Lyon, where he became an important intermediary between local experimental culture and the wider European movement.

 Netherlands

 In the Netherlands, the Dada movement centered mainly around Theo van Doesburg, best known for establishing the De Stijl movement and magazine of the same name.
 Van Doesburg mainly focused on poetry, and included poems from many well-known Dada writers in De Stijl such as Hugo Ball, Hans Arp and Kurt Schwitters.
 Van Doesburg and Thijs Rinsema (a cordwainer and artist in Drachten) became friends of Schwitters, and together they organized the so-called Dutch Dada campaign in 1923, where van Doesburg promoted a leaflet about Dada (entitled What is Dada?), Schwitters read his poems, Vilmos Huszár demonstrated a mechanical dancing doll and Nelly van Doesburg (Theo's wife), played avant-garde compositions on piano.